Eurostar

 The train itself

-In Second Class, seats are wide and comfortable, have a reclining table and a magazine holder.
+In Standard Class, seats are wide and comfortable, have a reclining table and a magazine holder.
 Between the seats (or sometimes under the armrests) there’s a power socket with both the UK and European pins.
 Each carriage offers plenty of space for luggage, so my trip was quite comfortable.
 The toilets are in the middle of every carriage and also include baby changing facilities.

 As the train is quite fast and travels through many curves, you need some balancing skills to walk up and down the train, especially if you want to go to the restaurant carriage to get something to eat or drink.